torproject/tor/doc/HACKING/ReleasingTor.md

    blog-formatted version of the changelog with the -B option to format-changelog.

    When you post, include an estimate of when the next TorBrowser releases will come out that include this Tor release.
+This will usually track https://wiki.mozilla.org/RapidRelease/Calendar , but it can vary.

 === V. Aftermath and cleanup

 1. If it's a stable release, bump the version number in the `maint-x.y.z` branch to "newversion-dev", and do a `merge -s ours` merge to avoid taking that change into master.
-Do a similar `merge -s theirs` merge to get the change (and only that change) into release.
-(Some of the build scripts require that maint merge cleanly into release.)

 2. Forward-port the ChangeLog (and ReleaseNotes if appropriate).